-- Transcript Length: Alex produced a total of 70 utterances; twice as many as the examiner in his four minute sample. - Intelligibility: There were no significant issues with intelligibility. - Syntax/Morphology: Alex's MLUm was 9.58, which is likely within normal limits considering the context of the sample (conversations) and his age.
-His SI Composite Score indicates that his utterances contained an average of 1.33 clauses. - Semantics: His ratio of number of different words (NDW) to number of total words (NTW) indicates that his vocabulary diversity was adequate. - Discourse: Max's turn length in words was 25.87 compared to the examiner's 6.29 words.
+- Transcript Length: Alex produced a total of 70 utterances in his four-minute, five-second sample; twice as many utterances as the examiner. - Intelligibility: There were no significant issues with intelligibility. - Syntax/Morphology: Alex's MLUw was 8.78, which is likely within normal limits considering the context of the sample (conversation) and his age (16;7).
+His SI Composite Score indicates that his utterances contained an average of 1.33 clauses.
+Note that the normative graphs for 13-year-olds show a mean MLUw of 6.0 and a mean SI composite score of 1.2. - Semantics: His Moving-Average NDW (number of different words based on a window of 100 words) was 63, an indication that his vocabulary diversity was adequate.
+Note that the normative data graph for ages 7 13 show a mean Moving-Average NDW of approximately 60. - Discourse: Alex's turn length in words was 25.87 compared to the examiner's 6.29 words.
 Alex responded to just 67% of questions posed by the examiner.
-His speaking rate, measured in words per minute, appeared elevated at 164.57. - Errors: There were five error codes in the sample; 7.7 percent of Alex's utterances contained one or more errors.
+Note that the normative data graph 13-year-olds show a mean turn length in words of 12.4 and a mean response to questions of 85%. - Verbal Facility: Alex's speaking rate, measured in words per minute (WPM), appeared elevated at 164.57.
+His % mazes (maze words as a % of total words) was 13.1%.
+Note that the normative data for 13-year-olds show mean WPM of 116 and mean % mazes of 8%. - Errors: There were five error codes in the sample; 7.1% of Alex's utterances contained one or more errors.
+Note that the normative data graph for 13-year-olds shows mean % utterances with errors of just over 5%.